 Latent tuberculosis is caused by mycobacterium tuberculosis and is encapsulated.
 When the bacteria enter the body some of the bacteria are killed and the rest are covered by a tough scar tissue.
 Latent tuberculosis is inactive, treatable and cannot be spread (non-communicable).
-Fortunately, Sauk County has not had an active case of tuberculosis in over four years.
 We have seen an increase in the management of Latent Tuberculosis Infection Cases (LTBI).
-This may be related to Sauk County residents who have lived in parts of the world where tuberculosis is endemic and the required testing by certain employers and in the jail.
+Fortunately, Sauk County has not had an active case of tuberculosis originating in our country since 2009.
+This may be related to Sauk County residents who have lived in parts of the world where tuberculosis is endemic.

-Active 2016 Latent 2016 0 7
+Active 2016 Latent 2016 o 7